-- Kant uses what Frege (in the late nineteenth century) calls beams-in-the-house analyticity. - When we look at a house, if we want to see if it contains a certain structure, we merely peel back the walls. - ► We literally see the beams. - In contrast, Frege defends a plant-in-the-seeds analyticity. - A statement can be analytic as long as it follows from basic axioms according to analyticity-preserving rules of inference. - ► Frege can handle statements that are not in subject-predicate form. - 'I give a rose to Emily' - · 'Astrid walks with those with whom she strolls' - The latter sentence is analytic, true in virtue of the conceptual containments of its parts.
+- Kant uses what Frege (in the late nineteenth century) calls beams-in-the-house analyticity. - When we look at a house, if we want to see if it contains a certain structure, we merely peel back the walls. - We literally see the beams. - In contrast, Frege defends a plant-in-the-seeds analyticity. - A statement can be analytic as long as it follows from basic axioms according to analyticity-preserving rules of inference. - ► Frege can handle statements that are not in subject-predicate form. - 'I give a rose to Emily' - · 'Astrid walks with those with whom she strolls' - 'If it is snowing, then it is cold' - The latter sentence is analytic, true in virtue of the conceptual containments of its parts.